ddtlabs/smartvisu-widgets/sonos/README.md

 - If 99_fronthemSonosUtils.pm was replaced, then type "reload 99_fronthemSonosUtils" in your FHEM command box / telnet session.
 Or just restart FHEM.

 **Debugging:**
-- Enable at least verbose 4 and have a look at 99_fronthemSonosUtils.pm for disabled Log3 and main:Log3 lines and enable them.
-Reload.
+- Enable at least verbose 4 and have a look at 99_fronthemSonosUtils.pm for disabled Log3 and main:Log3 lines and enable them. reload 99_fronthemSonosUtils

 **Uninstall:**
-- Remove additional userreading svTrackPosition from all Sonos players.
+- Remove additional userReading svTrackPosition from all Sonos players.
 - Delete notifies within FHEM.
 - Call withing FHEM {sv_SonosReadingsDelete()} to delete all addional created readings within Sonos players.
 - Delete all copied files.